Master's Programme in Ethnology and Folkloristics

 - study ethnology and folkloristics in an international context

 - study courses grounded in ethnographic and archival research

 - do an internship in an organisation that fits your interests

-The programme leads to a Master of Arts (120 credits) with Ethnology as the main field of study.
-It is also possible to graduate after one academic year with a Master of Arts (60 credits).
+The programme leads to the degree of Master of Arts (120 credits) with Ethnology as the main field of study.
+After one year of study, it is possible to obtain a degree of Master of Arts (60 credits).

 The focus of the program is ethnology and folkloristics as well as ethnographic research and archival research.
 The first semester is pre-planned to give you time to settle in.
 Four compulsory courses are scheduled, among them a methods course in ethnography.
 During the first semester, you will also spend time designing your thesis project.
 You will study together with the students in the Master's Programme in Cultural Anthropology.

 The next three semesters are more flexible, allowing you to specialise and select courses that suit your research focus.
 During these semesters, you will carry out fieldwork for approximately two months and work on your thesis under the guidance of your supervisor.

 While most students choose to complete a two-year degree, it is also possible to follow a one-year course of study.
 The one-year programme provides in-depth knowledge of theory and methods in ethnology and includes the opportunity to complete a minor ethnology field study.

 If you have previously completed the one-year Master's degree in Ethnology you may be admitted to the second year of the programme and will then write a 15-credit essay during the second year.